Chet Baker: Comeback

-In 1973, Baker decided to attempt a comeback.
+In 1973, Baker attempted a comeback.
 Returning to the straight-ahead jazz that began his career, he drove to New York to perform again.
 In 1974, the India Navigation label released a live album of performances with saxophonist Lee Konitz.
 She Was Too Good to Me, released by CTI Records that same year, is considered a comeback album.
 His last release of 1974 was another live album recorded at Carnegie Hall, which was his final collaboration with Gerry Mulligan.

 From that time, work in both the U.S. and Europe was inconsistent.
 In 1977, Baker recorded Once Upon a Summertime and You Can't Go Home Again.
 That November, he returned to Europe to tour for the rest of that year.
 Being met with renewed interest in France, Italy, Germany, and Denmark, Baker decided to stay.
 He worked almost exclusively in Europe, only returning to the U.S. about once a year to attend some performances.

 From that point on, Baker recorded a prolific amount of material.
 In 1979, Baker made 11 records; the following year, he made 10.
 They were released by small jazz labels such as Circle, SteepleChase, and Sandra.

 During the early 1980s, Baker began to associate himself with musicians with whom he meshed well, such as guitarist Philip Catherine, bassist Niels-Henning Ørsted Pedersen, and pianist Michel Graillier.

 Later in his career, Baker preferred to play in ensembles without drums.
 He detested playing at loud venues to inattentive audiences.
-At gigs in lively French and American clubs, he would sometimes wait for over half an hour for noise to die down before beginning to perform, and he would pause his performance if the audience made a racket.
+At gigs in lively French and American clubs, he would sometimes wait for over half an hour for noise to die down before beginning to perform, and he would pause his performance if he thought the audience was too noisy.